 Recall the two strategies we have previously discussed for obtaining victory over sin:

 “Avert Your Senses” (1) is for temptation targeting the body and its senses.

 “Battle Lustful Thoughts” (1) is for temptation targeting the soul (i.e., mind, will and emotions).

 “Cling to Christ” is the subject of this article and it is for temptation targeting the spirit.

-Realize that Satan attacks on all three of the dimensions of man (i.e., spirit, soul and body) (1 Thessalonians 5:23) and to have victory we must know how to counter properly in each dimension.
+Realize that Satan attacks on all three of the dimensions of man (i.e., spirit, soul, and body) (1 Thessalonians 5:23) and to have victory we must know how to defend and counterattack properly in each dimension.
 The source of many defeats (perhaps like the husband in our opening story) has been fighting a three-dimensional fight in only one dimension!

 The strategy for temptation targeting our spirit is to cultivate a deep, intimate, personal relationship with our Father God through Jesus Christ by the Holy Spirit.
 Also, we must learn to hate (i.e., completely separate from) sin even as God hates it (Psalms 97:10.Proverbs 8:13.Hebrews 1:9).
 Then when temptation comes we will realize (unlike the dog):

 - This temptation threatens everything I hold dear!
 (Romans 6:23)

 - Jesus died a bloody death on the cross to purchase all of me!
 (1 Corinthians 6:20)